- All judges will receive and review all information submitted in connection with each application to the Competition.

 - The innovative nature and technical feasibility of the idea.

 - The likelihood that the business described in the plan can achieve a sustainable, competitive advantage.

 - The credibility of the individuals behind the proposal.

-- All plans, regardless of track, will be treated the same way and judging criteria will be applied equally to all plans.
+- All plans will be treated the same way and judging criteria will be applied equally to all plans.